Robinhood vs WealthFront (2025)

 Investing

-Robinhood offers self-directed trading in the following investment vehicles:
+Robinhood offers self-directed trading in these investment types:

 - Exchange-traded funds